Chemical peels in London

 At Centre for Surgery, we believe the success of all cosmetic procedures can be improved with proper patient preparation.
 We go above and beyond to ensure that all our patients are medically, emotionally, and physically ready for a procedure.

-Our surgeon’s preference is to pre-treat all patients for 4–6 weeks before TCA chemical peeling.
+Our specialists prefer to pre-treat all patients for 4–6 weeks before TCA chemical peeling.
 The pretreatment protocol improves skin tolerance, regulates fibroblast and melanocyte function, improves dermal circulation, and allows for the treated skin to heal 3–4 days faster due to increased cell division and new collagen formation.
 Modifications to this pre-procedure regimen (dosages and application intervals) are made as needed based on tolerance and skin types.
 A week before the chemical peel, patients are started on a cleansing and toning protocol and encouraged to maintain adequate hydration and regular moisturising of the skin.
 Antiviral prophylaxis is started two days before the chemical peel and continued for five days after the peel in patients with a prior history of herpes virus.

 Recovery after chemical peels

 Once the peel is complete, a thin layer of ointment is applied to the treated areas.
 The patients are instructed not to moisturise the area, as this will impair desired skin sloughing.
 Typically, 7–10 days are needed for the skin to slough and renew.
 Dermal regeneration takes up to 6 weeks.
 The patient may wash their faces daily without scrubbing for the first three days.
 Patients are instructed to pat dry the area with a soft towel.
 Cold compresses can be used to minimise discomfort, and paracetamol or ibuprofen may be used as needed.
 All patients are given 24 hours of prophylactic antibiotics.
-Once the skin regenerates after 7-10 days, then the pre-procedure regimen discussed above is restarted.
+Once the skin regenerates after 7-10 days, the pre-procedure regimen discussed above restarts.

 Risks and potential complications of chemical peels